US Family Sponsorship

-A family visa may be your ticket to the United States, if you have a relative who is a US citizen or legal permanent resident, and they are eligible to sponsor you for permanent residency.
+If you have a relative who is a US citizen or legal permanent resident, they may be your ticket to US permanent residency.

 Which family members are eligible?